 Economic Development Corporation

 Out of an abundance of caution, the Prince George’s County Economic Development Corporation (EDC) will be taking the following steps to secure staff and the general public during the COVID-19 pandemic.
 Effective Monday, March 16, 2020, the Economic Development Corporation will be closed to the general public until further notice.
 All face-to-face meetings, events, and workshops have been canceled, opting for conference calls as appropriate through March 30, 2020.
-The EDC will continue to work with partners and connect businesses with resources they need.
+The EDC will continue to work with partners and connect businesses with the resources they need.
 In addition, the EDC is encouraging our Innovation Station Business Incubator clients and customers to also utilize conference calls to conduct business.
-Businesses contacting the EDC during normal business hours should leave a voicemail message which will be monitored and routed to the appropriate staff for prompt response.
+Businesses contacting the EDC during normal business hours should leave a voicemail message which will be monitored and routed to the appropriate staff for a prompt response.
 All staff have been assigned to telework during this period to ensure continuity of services.

 The Emergency Operations Center (EOC) is currently operating at a partial activation.
 At this level, the EOC is serving as the centralized location where public safety, health, social services, and other County agencies along with our non-profits, volunteer organizations, educational and faith-based partners can work together to monitor and coordinate COVID-19 planning, support, response and recovery activities.
 The Joint Information Center (JIC), with our County Public Information Officers, is continuing to work in collaboration to keep employees, residents, businesses, and visitors informed with accurate, consistent, and timely messages regarding COVID-19.
 Additionally, the Office of Emergency Management (OEM) and the County agencies working within the EOC are providing guidance and assistance to our municipal partners, businesses, residents, and visitors including seniors and other vulnerable populations.